 5. Why use LED lamps ?

 Each of the above first 4 areas have a baring on each other and can determine which lamp source is best for you.
 No matter

-LED lamp all varieties
+- LED lamps - all varieties

-How much light do you need
+How much light do you need ?

-What are Lumen's ?
+What are Lumens?

-What are kelvins ?
+What does kelvins mean ?

-Why have beam angles ?
+Why have different beam angles ?

 It may seem an obvious thing but is generally something that is overlooked by many clients.
 Beam angles have an effect on the intensity of light reaching a given area and can change the amount of light ( LUX ) falling on that area.
-For example you can have LED lamps both producing 450 lumen's and both in a cool white 6,500 kelvins, but one has a 90 degree beam angle and the other a 38 degree beam angle.
-The distance to the object is the same but the 90 degree lamp only produces half the light on the given area compared to the 38 degree lamp.
+For example you can have LED lamps both producing 450 lumens and both in a cool white 6,500 kelvins, but one has a 90 degree beam angle and the other a 36 degree beam angle.
+The distance to the object is the same but the 90 degree lamp only produces half the light on the given area compared to the 36 degree lamp.
 That's because the light is thrown in a much wider area and by the time it reaches it's given destination the concentration of light is much softer.
-If an object is long and tall like a silver birch tree you will need a narrow beam angle to punch light right to the top, where as if the tree was a wide oak you would need a wide beam angle to cover the whole tree but you would also need to increase the lamp lumen's to get the same amount of light.
+If an object is long and tall like a silver birch tree you will need a narrow beam angle to punch light right to the top, whereas if the tree was a wide oak you would need a wide beam angle to cover the whole tree but you would also need to increase the lamp lumens to get the same amount of light.
 Some lamps like low voltage LED MR16 and mains LED GU10 lamps have the beam angle built into the lamp so it is easy to make an informed choice, however bollard lights tend to have an internal reflector or series of louvres to throw the light in all directions and therefore the lamp will not need a built in beam angle.
 Security flood lights are another prime example of the light fitting controlling the beam angle rather than the lamp housed in the fitting.
 FIG 3 shows lux levels.

 What are reflectance values ?

 Another area that is generally overlooked and should always be taken into account when deciding on what lamp is required.
 In basic terms the whiter an object the higher the reflectance values will be.
 A good example would be standing at an entrance of a very dark cave and shining a light right down the centre, what would you see ? the answer would be not a lot because the light has nothing to reflect against, so light is invisible until it hits a reflective surface.
 So now if you shine that same light to the side onto the cave wall some of it will reflect back into the main area and you would see more.
-If you wanted to increase the light even further without increasing lamp lumen's you could simply paint the walls white and hey presto your lamp seems 4 times brighter.
-So in the real world you want to illuminate your steps which are slate grey you would need a lamp that produces 3 to 4 times more lumen's than a lamp that needs to illuminate the same steps made of sandstone.
+If you wanted to increase the light even further without increasing lamp lumens you could simply paint the walls white and hey presto your lamp seems 4 times brighter.
+So for example if you want to illuminate your steps which are slate grey you would need a lamp that produces 3 to 4 times more lumens than a lamp that needs to illuminate the same steps made of sandstone.

 Why use LED lamps ?